KaveeHewamanna/CI-CD-Beginner-Tutorial/README.md

-# CI/CD Pipeline with Jenkins
+# CI/CD Pipeline with Jenkins for Beginners

 This project demonstrates a simple **CI/CD pipeline using Jenkins**.
 It is created for learning purposes and shows how Jenkins can automatically pull source code from GitHub, run build steps, execute tests, and simulate deployment.